derynj/kross-hugo-starter/content/about/_index.md

 ---
 I am a freelance web developer with over 10 years of experience building websites for a wide range of clients.

 I am passionate about building engaging website's that captivate a users experience.

-My website developer journey began when working at a stock advisory firm and then for a few web agencies for clients such as FortyWinks, Westpac and Porche.
+My website developer journey began when working at a stock advisory firm and then for a few web agencies for clients such as FortyWinks, Westpac and Porsche.

 Get in touch with me for your next website development tasks!